microsoft/code-with-engineering-playbook/code-reviews/pull-requests.md

 * Be consistent and within context,
 * not break the build, and
-* include related tests (UTs, integration, etc.) as part of the PR.
+* include related tests as part of the PR.

 Start small, it is easier to create a small PR from the start than to break up a bigger one.